jpwil/thesis/README.md

 # DPhil Thesis

 This repository contains the LaTeX files for compiling my DPhil thesis.
+LaTeX package used:

 ## MSD Canvas Course